Manor of Siston: Billingsley, Trotman, Rawlins

 It was conveyed to Queen Elizabeth in unclear circumstances involving a deliberate mortgage fraud, to settle a Crown debt of the Denys's.
+Sir Maurice Denys or Dennis built a house which cost around £3,000.
+The park could hold 1000 fallow deer, and there were coal mines.
+Maurice's nephew Richard Denys and his son Walter Dennis sold the manor to a speculator, Robert Wicks.

-It was then sold to a speculator, Robert Wicks, who sold it in 1608 to Sir Henry Billingsley Jr., thence through temporary hands by sale in 1651 to Samuel Trotman Esq.
+Wicks sold it in 1608 to Sir Henry Billingsley Jr., thence through temporary hands by sale in 1651 to Samuel Trotman Esq.
 It remained in the Trotman family for 252 years including the tenures of Fiennes Boughton Newton Dickenson, who married Harriette Elizabeth Trotman, the heiress of the Trotman line, and his eldest son who sold it in 1903 to Mr J. Ernest Rawlins, a buccaneering pioneer of the English Colony in Hanford, California, who having left England as a young man in 1877, farmed, played polo, set up a bank, a coal mine, brick factory, and built an opera house.
-Rawlins sold the manor in 1935, seemingly having suffered in the Wall Street Crash, and the historic contents of Siston Court were dispersed at auction.
+Rawlins sold the manor in 1935, seemingly having suffered in the Wall Street crash, and the historic contents of Siston Court were dispersed at auction.
 In 1940 the empty house served evacuated children from London's East-End.
 The Court is now divided into apartments in separate occupation.